 What does the curriculum look like?

-As part of the curriculum, you will complete three modules over 42 weeks (online and on-site), three phases of clinical field work, and take the CASA exam.
+As part of the curriculum, you will complete three modules over 42 weeks (online and on-site) and three phases of clinical field work.
 As you progress through the SPED Prep Program, you’re also required to pass the Indiana Core P-12 Educator Assessment, Indiana Core Exceptional Needs – Mild Intervention Assessment, and Indiana Core Exceptional Needs – Reading Assessments.
 And we’re here helping and supporting you along the way!